Opla/opla/README.md

 ## License

-Opla is proudly open source, available under the[Apache license 2.0](/LICENSE).
+Opla is proudly open source, available under the [Apache license 2.0](/LICENSE).
 Dive into the code, tweak it, and make it your own!

 ---